x3rAx/AHKUnit/README.md

 The tests are (at the moment) extremely minimalistic and do only support a minimum of assertion functions.
-In fact a test is nothing more than a view lines of code, encapsulated in a code-block (`{ ... }`), a variable for the current test name and an upcountin variable for the result.
+In fact a test is nothing more than a view lines of code, encapsulated in a code-block (`{ ... }`), a variable for the current test name and an upcounting variable for the result.

 A test skeleton looks like this: